wavefrontHQ/docs/pages/doc/alerts_v2_faq.md

 ### How Can I Set a Display Expression?

 A: For alerts that return 0 or 1, it makes sense to include information about the query, not just the query result, in the alert notification.
-With v1 alerts, you set a display expression explicitly.
-With v2 alerts, all non-hidden queries are included in the notification.
+Until now you set a display expression explicitly.
+With the new alert GUI, all non-hidden queries are included in the notification.

 In the example below:
 * The alert condition query is `variance(${A}) > 2`.